catamphetamine/libphonenumber-js/README.md

 If only a specific set of countries is needed in a project, and a developer really wants to reduce the resulting bundle size, say, by 50 KiloBytes, then he can generate custom metadata and pass it as an extra argument to this library's functions.

-First, add metadata generation script to the project's `package.json`
+First, add metadata generation script to your project's `package.json`

 ```js
 {